However, this guidance is complicated. If actioned incorrectly, it could have serious consequences for the business.

 At present, individuals are unable to attend biometric enrolment appointments.
 Therefore there will be a delay in a decision being made.
 An in-time application being made will protect both the sponsor and the sponsored employee from breaching any immigration rules.

-At Lupton Fawcett we help with all issues surrounding Sponsor Licences.
+At Lupton Fawcett, we help with all issues surrounding Sponsor Licences.
 We also provide training on Sponsorship Management Systems.
-Immigration law and responsibilities are becoming complex and the responsibilities on businesses are constantly growing.
+Immigration law and responsibilities are becoming complex and the responsibilities of businesses are constantly growing.
 For all your immigration needs, contact us at Lupton Fawcett to discuss how we can help you.